coreinfrastructure/best-practices-badge/doc/security.md

   <a href="https://securityheaders.io/?q=bestpractices.coreinfrastructure.org">securityheaders.io check of our HTTP security headers</a>.
 * An all-pass report from the
   <a href="https://www.sslshopper.com/ssl-checker.html#hostname=bestpractices.coreinfrastructure.org">SSLShopper SSL checker</a>.
+* An "A+" rating from the [Mozilla Observatory](https://observatory.mozilla.org/analyze.html?host=master.bestpractices.coreinfrastructure.org) (This link is actually for the master branch.)
 * A 96% result from <a href="https://www.wormly.com/test_ssl/h/bestpractices.coreinfrastructure.org/i/157.52.75.7/p/443">Wormly</a>.
   The only item not passed was the "SSL Handshake Size" test; the live site provides 5667 bytes, and they consider values beyond 4K (with unclear